Kevin E. Lofton, FACHE

 With more than 25 years of hospital operations experience, he has served as Senior Vice President and Chief Operating Officer at St. Peter’s Hospital Health Care Services and previously as Vice President for Operations at Lenox Hill Hospital.

 Mr. Keathley is actively involved in a number of international healthcare organizations.
 He serves on the Board of Glocal Healthcare Systems-India, is a Senior Executive Advisor to the Horizons Clinic – The Gambia, Africa and is on the Advisory Board of 24 Access by Stimmt Medical, Mexico, D.F.
-He also serves as Chairman of the Board of Directors of Tunstall Healthcare US.
+He also serves as chair of the Board of Directors of Tunstall Healthcare US.

 He speaks frequently at national forums on health system design, operation and innovation, and the impact of health reform on hospital financial and operating performance.
 He has sponsored a summit on the implications of health reform for the Latino community.
 He presently serves as an advisory member to a private enterprise dedicated to improving healthcare access and quality to hospitals in the Dominican Republic.
 He is particularly interested in improving access to health services in underserved communities.